 Approach: Objectives of this project related to the efficient design of vegetative remediation systems will be achieved by developing a general methodology based on systems theory.
 This involves forming a systems statement that includes the quantitative definition of goals of the remediation project, design variables that can be manipulated to attain these goals, and practical and legal constraints that limit attainment of these goals.
 Several conventional and heuristic solution procedures will be used to solve the systems statement.
 The most robust and computationally efficient procedures will be selected for continued use in this project.
 Once developed, the design procedure will be applied to a field site within U.S. EPA Regions VII and VIII that has near-surface soils and groundwater contaminated with hazardous organic substances.
-Then a graphic-based decision support system will be developed from this design experience for future use by environmental professionals.
+Then a graphically based decision support system will be developed from this design experience for future use by environmental professionals.

 Status: Development and analysis of conventional gradient programming solutions to solve the design systems statement, and development and analysis of heuristic solution methods to solve the design systems statement are completed.
 Existing vegetative remediation models have been modified to incorporate a wider range of field conditions and these models have been validated.
-The use of modified models and design methodology to develop a pump-and-treat style vegetative remediation system is being addressed.
+The use of modified models and design methodology to develop a pump-and-treat style vegetative remediation system is complete.
 A Windows-based interface for the design and operation support system has been developed and has been applied to two field sites contaminated with hazardous organic contaminants.
 Preliminary results are very promising and potential applications of the program are being vigorously pursued.
-Plans to complete this project include completion of a manuscript on the simulated annealing algorithm, completion of a userfriendly interface for the model, use of BIOROOT for ET cover evaluation, field case histories of phytoremediation of contaminated sites, completion of model documentation, and preparation of progress and final reports.
-This project is in its fourth year.
+Plans to complete this project include completion of a manuscript on the simulated annealing algorithm, completion of a user-friendly interface for the model, use of BIOROOT for ET cover evaluation, field case histories of phytoremediation of contaminated sites, completion of model documentation, and preparation of progress and final reports.
+This project is in its fifth year.
+HSRC funding was completed in May 1999.
+The project is continuing with other sources of funding.